 Yet, while there are obvious advantages to having teams that work outside of a corporateoffice, there are challenges that need to be addressed.
-This includes overcomingthe time-consuming, manual work of mobile workforce management.
+This includes overcomingthe time-consuming, manual work of

 Of course, before implementing any strategies to address potential workforce challenges, it’s important to set a foundation of success with clear expectations that remote or mobile employees will be judged on performance with specific metrics for success.
 These metrics should be quantifiable and measurable, whether it’s meeting a sales quota, completing a certain number of calls each day, or hitting specific KPIs.
 Expectations should be communicated clearly during the onboarding process with regular work with team members to set goals for each day, week, quarter and year.

 Once expectations have been established for teams working outside of the office, the next step is implementing ways that streamline their management.